 It is simple, affordable, but not heavy and “cheap” like many entry-level bikes.
-You can choose either a 1-speed, 8-speed (what we’d recommend), and 24-speed versions.
+The CTY features mechanical disc brakes which do a great job of stopping in hilly and wet conditions.

 It comes in sizes XS to XL, so whatever your height you should be able to find one to fit you.
-Unlike some of the other bikes on this list, the Civia is also available from local dealers, so if you want to buy in person this may be a good pick.
+The smaller frames come in a step-thru version.

 The Best Cargo and Electric Commuter Bikes For Women